mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl has two types of tests: unit tests and end to end tests.

-To run the unit tests, you just need to execute:
+To run the unit tests, you need to execute:

 .. code-block:: sh